William S. Paley: Broadcasting

 In 1972, Paley ordered the shortening of the second installment of a two-part, in-depth CBS Evening News series on the Watergate scandal, following a complaint by Charles Colson, an aide to President Richard Nixon.
 And later, Paley briefly ordered the suspension of instant and often negatively critical analyses by CBS news commentators which followed presidential addresses.

 Over the years, Paley sold portions of his family stockholding in CBS.
 At the time of his death, he owned less than nine percent of the outstanding stock.
 In 1995, five years after Paley's death, CBS was bought by Westinghouse Electric Corporation and, in 1999, by Viacom, which itself was once a subsidiary of CBS.
-Today, CBS is owned by Paramount Skydance Corporation.
+Today, CBS is owned by Paramount Skydance.

-Art Collection
+Art collection

-Paley acquired an art collection consisting of approximately forty works, many of which are today in the Museum of Modern Art in New York.
+Paley acquired an art collection consisting of approximately forty works, many of which are today in the Museum of Modern Art (MoMA) in New York.
 Paley's collection included works by Cezanne, Matisse, Picasso, Toulouse-Lautrec, Degas, Derain, Bonnard, Gauguin, and Rouault.
 He acquired Picasso's Boy Leading a Horse in 1936 and donated it to the MoMA in 1964 however its Nazi-era provenance turned out to be problematic and resulted in a claim for restitution filed by the heirs of Paul von Mendelssohn-Bartholdy who said it had been sold under duress.
 The lawsuit, known as Schoeps v.
 The Museum of Modern Art, was about to go to trial when a settlement between the parties was announced.

-Other works from the Paley collection include Paul Cézanne L'Estaque which he acquired in 1935, Henri Matisse's Woman with a Veil, which he acquired in 1936, Paul Gauguin's Washerwomen, which he acquired in 1958 and Paul Cézanne's Milk Can and Apples.
+Other works from the Paley collection include Paul Cézanne L'Estaque which he acquired in 1935, Henri Matisse's Woman with a Veil, which he acquired in 1936, Paul Gauguin's Washerwomen, which he acquired in 1958, and Paul Cézanne's Milk Can and Apples.

 The MoMA organized a special exhibition of the William Paley Collection in 1992.

-In 2022, twenty-nine artworks, including five on long term loan to the MoMA, from the Paley collection were auctioned at Sothebys on consignment from the William S. Paley Foundation.
+In 2022, twenty-nine artworks from the Paley collection, including five on long term loan to the MoMA, were auctioned at Sothebys on consignment from the William S. Paley Foundation.